eNMS-automation/eNMS/docs/source/automation/servicetypes/ansible_playbook.md

     - `Device Credentials`: Currently, only the application managed device credentials are allowed to be passed to an ansible playbook.

-- `Options` Additional --extra-vars to be passed to the playbook using the syntax `{'key1':value1, 'key2': value2}`.
+- `Options`: Additional --extra-vars to be passed to the playbook using the syntax `{'key1':value1, 'key2': value2}`.
 All inventory properties are automatically passed to the playbook using --extra-vars (if pass_device_properties is selected above).
 These